LLNL/Abmarl/docs/src/overview.rst

 Experiment Parameters
 `````````````````````
 The strucutre of the parameters dictionary is very important.
 It *must* have an
-`experiment` key which contains both the `title` of the experiment and the `env_creator`
+`experiment` key which contains both the `title` of the experiment and the `sim_creator`
 function.
 This function should receive a config and, if appropriate, pass it to
 the simulation constructor.
 In the example configuration above, we just retrun the
 already-configured simulation.
-Without the title and environment creator, Admiral
+Without the title and simulation creator, Admiral
 may not behave as expected.

 The experiment parameters also contains information that will be passed directly